top of page

 03

-I bought myself a pottery wheel and after many hours of practice and even more hours watching YouTube I eventually made enough to fill a kiln.
-I learned a lot from the many failures while making this lot.
+I bought myself a pottery wheel and after many hours of practice and even more hours watching Marie from Pottery Crafters and Florian Gadsby on YouTube, I eventually made enough to fill a kiln.
+I can't afford a kiln at this stage, but thankfully my very encouraging and supportive friend Andrea came to the rescue.

 04